mheiges/vagrant-irods_ugm2015/README.md

 About
 =====

-This is a Vagrant port of the iRODS Consortium's 2015 User Group tutorial virtual-machine (ftp://ftp.renci.org/pub/irods/training/ubuntu14-ugm2015.ova) with some modifications noted in the **Technical Background** below.
+This is a Vagrant port of the virtual-machine used in the iRODS Consortium's 2015 User Group tutorial.
+(ftp://ftp.renci.org/pub/irods/training/ubuntu14-ugm2015.ova) with some
+modifications noted in the **Technical Background** below.

 See [iRODS documentation](http://irods.org/documentation/) and more specfically, their [training PDF](http://irods.org/wp-content/uploads/2015/06/GettingStartedwiRODS4.1.pdf).

-This is a quick and dirty port; it is not fully documented nor supported by anyone.
+This Vagrant port is not supported by the iRODS team.

 The base box is Ubuntu without iRODS installed.
-You can install iRODS manually per the tutorial or use the provided install scripts.
+By default, Vagrant will provision iRODS using the provided installation scripts.

 Prerequisites
 =====